ChatGPT for Doctors: How to Use AI in Your Practice in 2026

 • Clinical decision support AI (OpenEvidence and similar): evidence lookups, differential support, guideline search.
 Trained on medical literature, not general web data.

-• Ambient documentation AI (Commure Scribe and similar): real-time visit capture, structured note generation, EHR integration.
+• Ambient documentation AI: real-time visit capture, structured note generation, EHR integration.

 Each solves a different job.
 Most of what physicians search for under "ChatGPT for doctors" falls into the first category.
 The rest of this guide focuses there.